Leaking Oil Tanks

 The NRP and NFA letter are usually acceptable and sufficient for buyers, lenders and insurers, but in some cases they may require environmental assessment and/or cleanup of the site beyond the requirements of the State.

-In many cases, current legislation does not require the removal or abandonment of a leaking residential underground storage tank (UST), or cleanup of the contaminated soils, but Cedar Rock recommends proper abandonment or removal of an underground storage tank, whether or not it has already leaked, to prevent the kind of expensive situation pictured below.
+In many cases, current legislation does not require the removal or abandonment of a leaking residential underground oil tanks, or cleanup of the contaminated soils, but Cedar Rock recommends proper abandonment or removal of an underground oil tank, whether or not it has already leaked, to prevent the kind of expensive situation pictured below.

 Surface overflow leak from old underground oil tank.

-Heavy rainfall flooded the oil out of this old heating oil tank.
-Removing the contaminated soils is expensive and disruptive to the landscape.
-Properly abandoning old tanks prevents situations like this.
+Heavy rainfall flooded the oil out of this old underground oil tank.
+Removing contaminated soils is expensive and disruptive to the landscape.
+Properly abandoning or removing old oil tanks prevents situations like this.

 Aboveground Tank Leaks